 Pix4Dmapper Pro payment plans are flexible; you can rent the software on a monthly or yearly basis, or you can purchase it for a one-off fee, with a year’s support included.

 Headline features of Pix4D include the ability to compare a variety of measurements simultaneously; mesh editing capabilities to ensure an even clearer 3D model; and 360° camera compatibility, which comes in particularly handy when mapping indoor areas and tight spaces, enabling drones to capture more space in less time.

-While some online reviews note that competitor PhotoScan is ‘cumbersome and clunky’, Pix4Dmapper Pro provides greater accuracy with less effort on the user’s part, with superb point cloud and ortho mosaic editors enabling you to have better perspective on aerial shots.
+While some online reviews note that competitor PhotoScan is ‘cumbersome and clunky’, Pix4Dmapper Pro provides greater accuracy with less effort on the user’s part, with superb point cloud and ortho-mosaic editors enabling you to have a better perspective on aerial shots.

 Pix4Dmapper Pro includes the ability to capture 3D textured models, digital surface models and NDVI maps to a greater degree of accuracy than any other mapping software currently available on the market, while the program’s fully automatic workflow can save you time and effort when it comes to exporting and acting on the data recorded.